DiamondLightSource/PuckBarcodeReader/docs/code.md

 Using the Source Code - Windows
 ===============================
-This application is written in Python (v3.5) and was developed under Windows but should be portable to other platforms.
+This application is written in Python (v3.7) and was developed under Windows but should be portable to other platforms.

 The following steps will help you prepare an appropriate Python environment to run this program.
-These instructions assume that you will use the 32-bit version of Python 3.5.1, but the barcode scanner should also run correctly under other versions of Python (e.g. 2.7, 3.4, 64bit).
+These instructions assume that you will use the 32-bit version of Python 3.7.9, but the barcode scanner should also run correctly under other versions of Python (e.g. 2.7, 3.4, 64bit).

-* Install the appropriate version of Python by downloading the Windows binary installer from <https://www.python.org/downloads/release/python-351/>
+* Install the appropriate version of Python by downloading the Windows binary installer from <https://www.python.org/downloads/release/python-379/>
     * You want the one labelled 'Windows x86 MSI installer'
     * During installation, make sure you check ‘Add python.exe to system path’.

-* The following packages are required:
+* The following packages are required (versions compatibile with python 3.7.9):
-    * pyperclip
+    * pyperclip==1.8.1
     * enum [only if using Python v2.7]
-    * numpy
+    * numpy==1.19.4
-    * scipy
+    * scipy==1.5.4
-    * opencv-python==3.1.0.5
+    * opencv-python==4.4.0.46
-    * PyQt5
+    * PyQt5==5.15.1

 * All of these packages can be installed using `pip`.
 To do this:
     * Create a new virtual environment eg.`python3 -m venv my-env`
     * activate the environment - run `my-env\Scripts\activate.bat`